PROP (category theory)

 In category theory, a branch of mathematics, a PROP is a symmetric strict monoidal category whose objects are the natural numbers n identified with the finite sets $\{0,1,\ldots,n-1\}$ and whose tensor product is given on objects by the addition on numbers.
 Because of “symmetric”, for each n, the symmetric group on n letters is given as a subgroup of the automorphism group of n.
 The name PROP is an abbreviation of "PROduct and Permutation category".

-The notion was introduced by Adams and Mac Lane; the topological version of it was later given by Boardman and Vogt.
+The notion was introduced by Frank Adams and Saunders Mac Lane; the topological version of it was later given by Michael Boardman and Rainer Vogt.

-Following them, J. P. May then introduced the term “operad”, which is a particular kind of PROP, for the object which Boardman and Vogt called the "category of operators in standard form".
+Following them, J. P. May then introduced the term “operad”, which is a particular kind of PROP, for the object that Boardman and Vogt called the "category of operators in standard form".

 There are the following inclusions of full subcategories: